<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.judaismunbound.com/rest-to-return</link>

-<content:encoded><![CDATA[<p><a href="https://www.judaismunbound.com/rest-to-return" rel="noopener noreferrer">Rest to Return</a>, a podcast for a restless world.
+<content:encoded><![CDATA[<p><a href="https://www.judaismunbound.com/rest-to-return" rel="noopener noreferrer">Rest to Return</a> is a podcast for a restless world.
 Kohenet Keshira haLev Fife is your host.
 This series is rooted in Shabbat, an ancient Jewish practice that teaches us how to belong to time.
 Here, rest is a sacred rhythm woven into who we are.
 We begin by gathering around a single question: What do we need in order to sustain our sacred purpose?</p>

 <ol>